 Marco Poloni's family owns a bakery in the Bronx and it seems that they have fallen on hard times and his family is considering selling the bakery.
 Marco then decides to enter a baking competition hoping that the money and publicity will help them.
-But he needs a partner, so her asks Grace Carpenter, the baker of restaurant, but unfortunately they started off on the wrong foot, but she agrees.
+But he needs a partner, so he asks Grace Carpenter, the baker of a restaurant, although they started off on the wrong foot, she agrees.
 So they go to the competition and things seem to be looking good except for a few complications.
 One of the other contestant Jacques du Jacques is Marco's former classmate at the Academy, whom he says betrayed him.
 Emil, one of the judges, is Marco's former instructor at the Academy whom he did not leave a good impression on.
-And Marco's temper.
-So will they be able to pull it off.
-And at the same time Marco finds himself attracted to her but she already has a boyfriend.
-Written by
+And Marco's temper, will they be able to pull it off?
+During this time, Marco also finds himself attracted to her, but she already has a boyfriend.

 Did You Know?

 Since the title and central theme of this movie "Just Desserts" is desserts, particularly chocolate, it's interesting to note that the main chef character said he added water to his chocolate concoction, a box to hold an engagement ring he was asked to make.
 When the other main chef character, his love interest, tastes the chocolate, she is so impressed with how it tastes, she faints.
 Anyone who has ever melted chocolate knows that allowing even the smallest hint of water to melted chocolate will cause it to "seize" and become irreparably grainy.
 The resulting confection has a mouth feel of mud.
 See more